cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 they are not fully synced.

 {% highlight text %}
-Note: Dash Core limits how frequently a masternode payment sync can be requested.
+Note: Lifetioncoin Core limits how frequently a masternode payment sync can be requested.
 Frequent requests will result in the node being banned.
 {% endhighlight %}